-- Almost 60% of long-distance relationships work out.
+- Positive relationship statistics indicate that almost 60% of long-distance relationships work out.

 Teen Relationship Statistics

 Now that we looked into the most important dating statistics let’s start from the very beginning of our love lives.
 We may not recall them for what they were in reality, as we usually felt fatalistic about first loves.
 That’s why we’re here to bring a glimpse of realism with our teenage relationship stats.